IDmedia/fan-control-script/README.md

 ## Notifications
-If a disk exceeds the `MAX_TEMP` threshold, an alert is sent through unRAID's notification system.
+If a disk exceeds the `MAX_TEMP` threshold, an alert is sent through Unraid's notification system.

 ### Feel free to contribute, report issues, or suggest improvements!
 If you find this repository useful, don't forget to star it :)